boylebryce/chat-thing/README.md

 ## Requirements

-The project will consist of four major components: client, server, database and GIUs.
+The project will consist of four major components: client, server, database and GUI.
 The requirements for each component are as follows:

 ### Client
 - Connect to the server over a network